hmito/esj73web/web/about_en.md

 ## Meeting Format

 - The meeting will be held in a hybrid format, primarily onsite, with the use of an online platform.
-- Oral presentations and various sessions will take place onsite.
+- Oral presentations and sessions will take place onsite.
 In principle, online-only presentations will not be accepted.
 - Poster presentations will be conducted by uploading files in advance to the online platform, allowing participants to freely view them during the meeting period.
   - Participants who wish may also display their posters onsite.
 Core time will be scheduled for onsite participants.
-- For some sessions, the organizers will record and later distribute the content via the online platform as on-demand streaming.
-Real-time streaming is not provided.
+- For major conference events including some sessions, recordings will be made by the meeting organizers and later made available on the online platform as on-demand streaming.
+Live streaming is not planned.
-  - For sessions and presentations not covered by the above, presenters are encouraged to use a "self on-demand" format, in which they upload pre-recorded videos to the online platform.
+  - For other sessions and presentations not covered above, presenters are broadly encouraged to use a "self on-demand" format, in which they record their own presentations and upload the videos to the online platform.

 Further details will be posted on this website as they are finalized.

 ## Important Dates and Registration

 Registration for participation is scheduled to begin around October.
-Once preparations are complete, details will be posted on the [Registration Information page](registinfo_en).
+Details will be posted on the [Registration Information page](registinfo_en).

 ## Promoting Diversity at the Meeting